Dr. Greene`s Answer:

 But the classic symptoms of milk intolerance are diarrhea, spitting up, or abdominal pain.
 Many kids with milk intolerance also wheeze, especially when they get a cold.
 They can also have the dry, sensitive skin of eczema and their noses always seem to be running.
 Ear infections are also more common than in other kids.
 Constipation, however, has not been typically associated with milk intolerance — until now.

-The observation that constipation might sometimes be caused by milk intolerance has appeared in the medical literature from time to time, dating back as far as 1954 (Pediatric Clinics of North America, 1954; 4:940-962).
+The observation that constipation might sometimes be caused by milk intolerance has appeared in the medical literature from time to time, dating back as far as 1954.
 But only recently has there been a well-designed study published showing that this is indeed the case.
-The results of this study, when widely known, can set many children free to enjoy the exuberance of childhood without pain.
+The results of this study have helped many children to enjoy the exuberance of childhood without pain.

 Each child received either cow’s milk or soymilk for 2 weeks, with no one knowing which was which.
 Next, they had a week during which they could eat and drink anything they wanted to wash out the effects of the first 2 weeks.
 Then they switched sides for 2 weeks and got the milk that they didn’t get the first time.
 Careful recordings of the bowel habits were made.

 When the secret code was broken at the end of the study, they found status quo constipation for each child while he or she was on cow’s milk.
 But while they were taking soymilk (which causes firmer stools in most kids), 68% of these kids were no longer constipated!
-The redness, swelling, and fissures on their bottoms healed (New England Journal of Medicine, 1998; 339:1100-1104).
+The redness, swelling, and fissures on their bottoms healed.
 How wonderful to finally have relief after diet and medicines hadn’t worked for so long!

 The results were most dramatic in kids who also had frequent runny noses, eczema, or wheezing.
 Nevertheless, sometimes constipation can be the only symptom of cow’s milk intolerance.